 Quarterly Meetings plus Seasonal Playdates

-Our current babysitting co-op has four required meeting/parties per year, as well as optional playdates in the warmer months.
+Our current parent organization babysitting co-op has four required meeting/parties per year, as well as optional playdates in the warmer months.
 We all live in small apartments, so we have held our meetings in one of the apartment buildings’ playrooms.

 We also invite the general membership of our parents organization so that prospective members can meet us and get more information about the babysitting co-op.
 Sometimes families who didn’t even know about the meeting come in to use the playroom, which becomes a great opportunity to let more people know about the group.